About Dr. Carbone

-Dr. Carbone is also a self-proclaimed food lover who enjoys cooking.
-He has used his prowess in the kitchen as a fundraising tool, bringing more than $25 Million in cancer research funding.
+As a self-proclaimed food lover who enjoys cooking, he has used his prowess in the kitchen as a fundraising tool to generate more than $25 million in cancer research funding.

-Dr. Carbone is fluent in Italian, Spanish, and English.
+Dr. Carbone is fluent in English, Italian, and Spanish.

 Dr. Carbone’s Career Highlights